 Aldrich had previously worked as with Joseph Losey (as well as Chaplin, Renoir, and Ophuls, among others) and there’s something similar about their approach to political material; what could have been just a film noir-tinged tragedy on the surface becomes something slimy and sinister thanks to Aldrich and Odets (who also scripted the gutting The Sweet Smell of Success, among other things).
 The film’s nasty veneer is ultimately peeled back with the film’s surprise ending: (SPOILER) Charlie resigns himself to the fact that he will never leave the studio system and his wife will never divorce him but will always remain unhappy, among other unfortunate revelations that will soon become public.
 In response, Charlie locks himself in the bathroom and slashes his arms open, presumably with the titular “big knife.”
 Suicide was most definitely frowned upon by the Production Code, and I can’t help but read this final scene as Aldrich’s ultimate “fuck you” to a studio system he had come to loathe and frequently did battle against.

-Arrow’s new Blu-ray of The Big Knife—out at the end of this month—includes a 2K restoration and some nice special features.
-There’s a limited booklet with an essay from Nathalie Morris, a featurette, “Bass on Titles,” about the legendary Saul Bass’s credits sequence, which is taken from a documentary on Bass (apparently made by him) from the ‘70s.
-My favorite addition is the commentary track from critics Glenn Kenny (The New York Times) and Nick Pinkerton (Film Comment), which will definitely help contextualize the film for anyone unfamiliar with this type of film noir-melodrama hybrid.
-I love this strange, cruel little film and I hope this release helps it find a new audience, though I think it will appeal to fans of David Lynch’s more narratively convention films like Blue Velvet, particularly through some subversive, even a bit surreal supporting roles, such as those from Wendell Corey (The Strange Love of Martha Ivers, Rear Window) as Smiley Coy, a black-hearted press agent who discusses a cold-blooded murder without directly putting anything into words, or Rod Steiger as a manipulative studio executive who also oddly resembles a Bond villain with his white-blonde hair, tan, dark suits and sunglasses, and inexplicable hearing aid.
+I love this strange, cruel little film and I hope it finds a new audience, though I think it will appeal to fans of David Lynch’s more narratively convention films like Blue Velvet, particularly through some subversive, even a bit surreal supporting roles, such as those from Wendell Corey (The Strange Love of Martha Ivers, Rear Window) as Smiley Coy, a black-hearted press agent who discusses a cold-blooded murder without directly putting anything into words, or Rod Steiger as a manipulative studio executive who also oddly resembles a Bond villain with his white-blonde hair, tan, dark suits and sunglasses, and inexplicable hearing aid.
 Though the story has its roots in Shakespeare’s Macbeth, which is discussed throughout, The Big Knife ultimately focuses on the kind of squalid, pathetic protagonist whose final act provides a strange sense of relief and frustration all at once.